Skip to Main Content

 General Regulations

 An athletic grant-in-aid may be increased for any reason at any time up to the cost of attendance.
-Student-athletes may be eligible to receive additional financial assistance through grants, loans, or employment opportunities.
+Student-athletes may be eligible to receive financial assistance through scholarships, waivers, grants, loans, or employment opportunities in addition to their athletic grant-in-aid.
 It is strongly recommended that a student-athlete file a FAFSA on a yearly basis which might qualify a student-athlete for need-based monies.
 A student-athlete may receive aid from anyone upon whom the student-athlete is naturally or legally dependent.
 It is not permissible for a student-athlete to receive financial aid, either directly or indirectly, from a source outside the institution (e.g. a foreign government, a sports association, a high-school booster club) for expenses related to attendance at a NCAA school if the award is based in any degree upon the student’s athletics ability.
-However, there are certain exceptions, so please ask the Financial Aid Coordinator.
+However, there are certain exceptions (such as a Pell Grant), so please reach out to Financial Aid with questions.

 Limitations on Financial Aid

-A meal plan may be included as an element of an athletic grant-in-aid.
-A meal plan, in some form, is required of all first-year students and it is the responsibility of the student-athlete to select their meal plan.
+A meal membership may be included as an element of an athletic grant-in-aid.
+A meal membership, in some form, is required of all first-year students and it is the responsibility of the student-athlete to select their meal membership.

 Housing